Click HERE to view by-laws in .PDF form.

 - VICE-PRESIDENT: In the absence or disability of the President, the Vice-President shall perform all the duties of the President, and when so acting, shall have all the powers of, and be subject to all the restrictions upon, the President.
 The Vice-President shall act as a liaison between the Board of Directors and Committee Chairs.
 The Vice-President shall have such other powers and perform such other duties as from time to time may be prescribed for him by the Board of Directors or by the bylaws of the Association.

-- SECRETARY: The Secretary shall keep or cause to be kept, a book of the minutes of all meetings of the Directors and members, with the time and place of holding, whether regular or special, and if special, how authorized, the notice thereof given, the names of those present at Director’s meetings, the number of members present or represented at a members’ meeting, and the proceedings thereof.
+- SECRETARY: The Secretary shall keep or cause to be kept, the minutes of all meetings of the Directors and members, with the time and place of holding, whether regular or special, and if special, how authorized, the notice thereof given, the names of those present at Director’s meetings, the number of members present or represented at a members’ meeting, and the proceedings thereof.
 He/She shall have such duties as provided for in the bylaws, or assigned by the Board of Directors

 - TREASURER: The Treasurer, either in person or through an assistant or assistants, shall receive, receipt for, and keep all moneys, stocks, bonds, notes and other credits belonging to or coming to the Association, and shall keep regular, full and true accounts of all receipts and disbursements, and shall make detailed reports thereof to the Board of Directors and the President whenever called for.
 He/She shall perform such other duties in connection with the administration of the financial affairs of the Association, as the Board of Directors or the President shall assign to him.
 All moneys of the Association shall be kept in such bank or banks or other depositories as the Board of Directors from time to time may direct or approve.
 The Treasurer shall give such bond, with such security, as the Board of Directors from time to time may require.